jasdr777/ec2_lab/README.md

 DevOps IaC for EC2

 ## Notes

+git branch - this will show current branch

 git checkout branch name - this is the comand to change branches

 git pull <URL> - this is how to get the recent version of the branch